Online merchant, Kaihoko ā-ipurangi

 Tasks

-- Collect payments for goods or services.
+- collect payments for goods and services

-- Create marketing materials.
+- create marketing materials

 You usually need experience to become an online merchant and a qualification may be useful.